godmar02/Bluemix-CodingComp/README.md

 ## More in depth material

-#### Integration with GIT and using Bluemix’s WEB IDE code editor to autodeploy an application

-Here is a very quick start-up to getting a node.js app up and running but more importantly it shows you how you can integrate with GIT and use Bluemix’s WEB IDE code editor to autodeploy your application

 #### Collaborative coding and CI/CD pipeline

 If you're working with others as part of a team, you'll probably want to use a collaborative coding tool like github and maybe also automate and orchestrate testing, notifications and deployments.
 The toolchain feature is meant to do exactly that.
 [Click here to find out how to use it.][opentoolchain_docs]

+In addition here is a very quick start-up to getting a node.js app up and running but more importantly it shows you how you can integrate with GIT and use Bluemix’s WEB IDE code editor to autodeploy your application

 #### Internet of Things (IoT)